 - Yaws is a chronic infectious disease caused by Treponema pallidum subspecies pertenue.

-- It affects the skin, bone and cartilage; if left untreated, it can lead to deformities of the nose and bones of the leg.
+- The disease affects the skin, bone and cartilage.
+If left untreated, yaws can lead to deformities of the nose and bones of the leg.

-- It has long been considered that yaws can be eradicated because humans are the only reservoir.
+- Yaws has long been considered as a disease that can be eradicated as humans are the only reservoir.

 - The discovery in 2012 that a single, oral dose of the antibiotic azithromycin can completely cure yaws has reopened the prospects of yaws eradication.

 - 2 countries, Ecuador and India, which were once endemic, reported interruption of transmission in 2003.